IABTechLab/uid2docs/docs/guides/integration-options-private-operator.md

 # UID2 Private Operator Integration Overview

-Private Operators of UID2 send first-party <Link href="../ref-info/glossary-uid#gl-dii">directly identifying information (DII)</Link> to a secure environment for translation, and control the destinations for those identifiers.
-A participant that chooses to become a Private Operator can generate and manage UID2s, running a UID2 <Link href="../ref-info/glossary-uid#gl-operator">Operator</Link> service in a private environment.
+UID2 participants that host their own Private Operator send first-party <Link href="../ref-info/glossary-uid#gl-dii">directly identifying information (DII)</Link> to their own, local UID2 <Link href="../ref-info/glossary-uid#gl-operator">Operator</Link> service, running in a private environment.

 A Private Operator runs in an <Link href="../ref-info/glossary-uid#gl-enclave">enclave</Link>&#8212;a virtual machine with additional security features to prevent unauthorized access, so that unauthorized individuals cannot download any configuration information or data from the virtual machine.